IrisVR Prospect is shutting down.

 IrisVR Prospect is reaching end of life in September 2026, without any further product support or renewals.

 We’re here to make the transition easy for you.
-From now until September 30, we’re offering former Prospect customers up to 5 free VR headsets when they sign up with a Resolve project license.
+From now until September 30, we’re offering former Prospect customers up to 5 free VR headsets when they sign up with a Resolve team package.

 For BIM managers, that turns a tooling decision into a planning decision.
 Now is the time to plan migration to a new system.